jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_6_Data_Aquisition.md

 </details>

-**ARRAYS:** The second way to automate downloading is to use an **array** structure to download each file simultaneously.
+**2.)
+ARRAYS:** The second way to automate downloading is to use an **array** structure to download each file simultaneously.
 In this model, we start all the downloads at the same time.
 We probably don't need as many tasks per download, so let's go with 4 tasks and it takes 10 minutes to download each sample.
 Because all the downloading will happen, simultaneously, or **in parallel**, the entire job will take 10 minutes.
 This sounds way better.
 Let's do it...

 Copy and paste this following short script into the same directory and call it `automateSRA.sbatch`.
 This will automate the process of downloading every sample in the SRR list using **fasterq-dump**.